Education

 Our Support

-We support non-profit organisations that work in partnership with early learning and school education providers to improve educational outcomes for children and young people experiencing disadvantage.
+We support non-profit organisations that work in partnership with school education providers to improve educational outcomes for school-aged children in Victoria.

 Click on the logos to the right to find out more about organisations recently supported.